-- By 2035 around 4,800 new homes will have been built - Around 30 per cent of this provision will be in the form of the new neighbourhood Forge Wood. - Redeveloping and revitalising the Town Centre and further regeneration of the Manor Royal Business District will make Crawley the place to do business in the South East.
-The updated Local Plan identifies an available business land supply of 11.75 hectares; however, an additional supply of 44.6-57.6 hectares is needed. - By 2035 significant progress will have been made towards Crawley becoming a carbon neutral town.
+- By 2035 around 5,285 new homes will have been built - Around 24 per cent of this provision will be in the form of the new neighbourhood Forge Wood. - Redeveloping and revitalising the Town Centre and further regeneration of the Manor Royal Business District will make Crawley the place to do business in the South East.
+The updated Local Plan identifies an available business land supply of 12.0 hectares; however, an additional supply of 21.0 hectares is needed. - By 2035 significant progress will have been made towards Crawley becoming a carbon neutral town.

-The Infrastructure Plan has not identified a need for any new sites required for the provision of infrastructure although it highlights areas where facilities may need to be enhanced.
-However, the Local Plan contains a specific policy (IN1) relating to infrastructure provision to help ensure that new development is supported by the necessary infrastructure and does not have a detrimental impact on existing infrastructure.
+The Infrastructure Plan highlights areas where there are identified requirements for new facilities or enhancements of existing provision.
+The Local Plan contains a specific policy (IN1) relating to infrastructure provision to help ensure that new development is supported by the necessary infrastructure and does not have a detrimental impact on existing infrastructure.
 Existing infrastructure services and facilities are also protected by this Policy.
+In addition Policy IN2 provides a framework for consideration of proposals for new infrastructure facilities, including provisions relating to the provision of community facilities (including education facilities) within sites allocated for housing.